oVirt/ovirt-site/source/feature/networklinking.html.md

     * "Plugged"- will be added after "Name" column.

-    * "Wired"- will be added after "Network Name" column.
+    * "Link State"- will be added after "Network Name" column.

 *   **Updated Columns**

-    * "Status" icon - green icon if plugged and wired, otherwise red icon.
-The tooltip will display a text for both the "plugged" and "wired" statuses.
+    * "Status" icon - green icon if plugged and link state- Up, otherwise red icon.
+The tooltip will display a text for both the "Plugged" and "Link Up" statuses.

 ##### Virtual Machines Network Interfaces Action Changes